LukeyBSystems/deepstatsdocs/docs/runtime/deepStatsInstance.md

 - AddedAs (returns the total added from both AddedAs and ConvertedTo modifier types)

 `SetScaler(ModifierScaler scaler, float value)`
+Sets a scaler value on this DeepStatsInstance using an enum Scaler.

+`SetScaler(ModifierScalerSO scaler, float value)`
-Sets a scaler value on this DeepStatsInstance.
+Sets a scaler value on this DeepStatsInstance using a ScriptableObject Scaler.

 `SetTag(ModifierTag tag, bool value)`
+Sets a Tag true or false on this DeepStatsInstance using an enum Tag.

+`SetTag(ModifierTagSO tag, bool value)`
-Sets a Tag true or false on this DeepStatsInstance.
+Sets a Tag true or false on this DeepStatsInstance using an ScriptableObject Tag